aubreyrjones/lemon-py/README.md

 # Anticipated Questions

-Q. Windows support?
+* Windows support?

-A. I have no idea how to easily, automatically compile a Python extension on Windows.
+  * I have no idea how to easily, automatically compile a Python extension on Windows.
 I think we would need to output a VS project, and that's more than I want to deal with.
 Especially because I haven't written code on Windows in years.
 If you know how to do this, please submit a PR.

-Q. OSX support?
+* OSX support?

-A. Should be easily enough to make that work, but I do not have a Mac.
+  * Should be easily enough to make that work, but I do not have a Mac.
 Please submit a PR or Macbook.

-Q. Why C++ instead of C?
+* Why C++ instead of C?

-A. I like modern C++.
+  * I like modern C++.
 I don't really like solving the same problems in boilerplate C.

-Q. Why C++17 instead of C++(`n < 17`)?
+* Why C++17 instead of C++(`n < 17`)?

-A. I like modern C++.
+  * I like modern C++.
 I don't really like solving the same problems in antique C++.

-Q. Why C++17 instead of C++(`n > 17`)?
+* Why C++17 instead of C++(`n > 17`)?

-A. System compiler support.
+  * System compiler support.

-Q. Why hardcode to `g++` instead of configurable compiler?
+* Why hardcode to `g++` instead of configurable compiler?

-A. It's good enough for me, and I don't need configurability as my system Python is built with `gcc`.
-I did look for a cross-platform compiler control library, but couldn't find one.
-Let me know if you have one.
-Maybe as part of SCons?
+  * It's good enough for me, and I don't need configurability as my system Python is built with `gcc`.

+    But I would **love** to have a cross-platform, cross-compiler control library.
+I looked and couldn't find anything reasonably self-contained.
+Please get in contact if you know of one.

-Q. Why doesn't lemon-py automatically write grammar actions?
+* Why doesn't lemon-py automatically write grammar actions?

-A. That sounds like a lot of work with relatively minimal gains.
+  * That sounds like a lot of work with relatively minimal gains.

     The operator-overload DSL provided for use within grammar actions is as terse as permitted by C++ and my cleverness, while still providing full flexibility in parse tree structure.
-An automatic action-generation system would either impose unreasonably inflexible requirements on production structure (such as rigorously conventional naming).
+An automatic action-generation system would either impose unreasonably
+    inflexible requirements on production structure (such as rigorously conventional naming).
 Or it would require that child-order and ellision information currently passed via function call argument order and assignment operations is instead defined via some encoding of metavariable names.
 Parsing all that out sounds boring, and I remain entirely unconvinced that the result would be either more readable or more maintainable than the current approach.

-Q. Doesn't the use of `_` as a variable name violate some standard or shadow some standard definition or something?
+* Doesn't the use of `_` as a variable name violate some standard or shadow some standard definition or something?

-A. I don't think so, I think it's just usually frowned on since it kinda disappears visually.
+  * I don't think so.
+I think it's just usually frowned on since it kinda disappears visually, which is an asset here.
 The compiler doesn't complain at all, and while I'd tend to avoid names like that in general use... in the context of self-contained grammar actions for building a parse tree, there's nothing interesting I can think of that it's a problem to shadow.

     Historically, this project started out using `p` as the magic variable.
 But as I polished the interface and documentation, it became apparent that people might like to use `p` as a metavar much more than as the magic constructor.
 At this point, the only improvement I'm planning is automatic conversion of token to parse node types, and only if I can figure out how _not_ to pass a `Parser*` to every `Token`.